Synthetic Homology in Homotopy Type Theory: Introduction

 As mentioned above, higher inductive types (HIT) allow us to define various spaces in homotopy type theory by specifying the generators of a freely generated $\infty$-groupoid.
 Unlike regular types, HITs come with the ability to define equalities between terms.
-As an introductory example lets consider defining the circle, $S^{1}$, in homotopy type theory.
-In this case the circle is generated by \begin{itemize} \item a point $\base:S^{1}$, \item a path $\loopme:\base=_{S^{1}}\base$. \end{itemize} In other words the circle is a $\infty$-groupoid generated by a single point $\base$ and a single path $\loopme$.
+We will only introduce the syntax of HITs informally and refer the reader to \cite{lumsdaine2017semantics} for the detailed semantic interpretation (without which we would have no way of knowing our work was consistent).
+As an introductory example, let us consider defining the circle, $S^{1}$, in homotopy type theory.
+In this case the circle is generated by \begin{enumerate} {(\arabic{enumi})} \item a point $\base:S^{1}$, \item a path $\loopme:\base=_{S^{1}}\base$. \end{enumerate} In other words the circle is a $\infty$-groupoid generated by a single point $\base$ and a single path $\loopme$.
 Recall that in this context equalities are thought of as paths.
-The question now becomes what is the induction principle of this type?
+The question now becomes, what is the induction principle of this type?
 The recursion principle is not too hard to guess.
-For a type $C,$ to define a function $F:S^{1}\rightarrow C$ we must have the following: \begin{itemize} \item $\base':C$, \item $\loopme':\base'=_{C}\base'$. \end{itemize} So, we must specify where the generators go to define a function from $S^{1}$ to another $\infty$-groupoid.
+For a type $C,$ to define a function $F:S^{1}\rightarrow C$ we must have the following: \begin{enumerate} {(\arabic{enumi})}

+\item $\base':C$, \item $\loopme':\base'=_{C}\base'$. \end{enumerate} So, we must specify where the generators go to define a function from $S^{1}$ to another $\infty$-groupoid.
 As we would expect $F(\base)\equiv\base'$ and $F(\loopme)=\loopme'$.
-Note the last equality is propositional, this theory (as described in the HoTT book \citep{hottbook}) does not compute.
+Note the last equality is propositional; this theory (as described in the HoTT book \cite{hottbook}) does not compute, there is no canonical form for the path type (more importantly, the natural number type also has no canonical form, thought much progress has been made on this point \cite{shulman2015univalence, cohen2016cubical}).
 The induction principle is slightly more complicated.
 Consider $C:S^{1}\rightarrow\text{Type}$, this can be thought of as a fibration over $S^{1}$ (for each point in $s:S^{1}$ we have a space $C(s))$, so a function $F:\Pi(t:S^{1}).C(t)$ is a section of the fibration.
-Thus to define $F$ we require a point \begin{itemize} \item $\base':C(\base)$ , \end{itemize} and we'll need a \emph{dependent }path over $\loopme$ \begin{itemize} \item $\loopme':\transport(\loopme)(\base')$=$\base$. \end{itemize} Perhaps this is best understood by considering the total space of the fibration which here is just the product type $\Sigma(t:S^{1}).C(t)$.
-A section $\Pi(t:S^{1}).C(t)$ is then really just a function $S^{1}\rightarrow\Sigma(t:S^{1}).C(t)$ \emph{where the first coordinate is given by the identity}.
-But we can see how to define such a function using the recursion principle and the definition of the product type $\Sigma$.
-We would need some $\base':C(\base)$ so that we can get $(\base,\base'):\Sigma(t:S^{1}).C(t)$, and we need $\loopme':\transport(\loopme)(\base')=\base$ so that we can get $(\loopme,\loopme'):(\base,\base')=(\base,\base')$.
+Thus to define $F$ we require a point